yinuoooooz/cop28navigator/README.md

 You can view a live demonstration of the analysis [here](https://colab.research.google.com/drive/1vJQe1qSKcFFQd9t0J-Ox6thPKTPJpwsB#scrollTo=38pGjS7khsuI).

 ## Credits
 This project was developed by [Yinuo Zhou].
-Contributions and Guidance from [Mike Zhu] are acknowledged.
+Contributions and Guidance from [Professor Mike Zhu] are acknowledged.
 Special thanks to the United Nations High Commissioner for Refugees for the data used in this analysis.

----

-Feel free to customize the README further based on specific details or additional content you wish to include.